yoctore/yocto-mongoose/README.md

 On each request on `include` method redis will be check if value exists before each mongo request.
 In case of value was found, we return founded value, otherwise we store the value, with given expire time before process the mongo access.

-**The storage key is build automaticly by our redis implementation**
+**The storage key is build automatically by our redis implementation**

 To see your data from a GUI tool download [Medis](https://github.com/luin/medis)